 After a 3:10 wake-up to meet at the IKEA parking lot at 3:45 to get to Geneva airport by 5.00 for a 7.00 flight we were on our way.
-It’s only a 4 hour flight to Tel Aviv, which seems long at the time when you have a wiggly 18month old who doesn’t sleep – but considering we flew to the Middle East I suppose it’s pretty good. (and paying less for all 6 of us than the cost of 2 tickets to Canada is nothing to complain about either)
+It’s only a 4-hour flight to Tel Aviv, which seems long at the time when you have a wiggly 18month old who doesn’t sleep – but considering we flew to the Middle East I suppose it’s pretty good. (and paying less for all 6 of us than the cost of 2 tickets to Canada is nothing to complain about either)

-Since we were 12 all together, it was actually cheapest to hire a mini-bus to drive us from the airport to our rented house, so once we finally found that (after walking in and out of and around the airport carrying bags and children and a car seat for about 20 minutes) we were on our way to Jerusalem.
+Since we were 12 altogether, it was actually cheapest to hire a mini-bus to drive us from the airport to our rented house, so once we finally found that (after walking in and out of and around the airport carrying bags and children and a car seat for about 20 minutes) we were on our way to Jerusalem.
 That would be us and our four kids plus our friends Rob & Michelle and their four – so 8 kids between 18months and 12 years old.

 As soon as we left the airport, things looked different

 When we got to the house the kids ran across the street to play at the play-park that we saw listed on the information for the house.
-Except the place where the play structure used to stand was now just a large black rubberized circle in the middle of the park – so the kids improvised.
+Except for the place where the play structure used to stand was now just a large black rubberized circle in the middle of the park – so the kids improvised.

-We climbed up mount Zion (which all the kids who have been raised in the Alps considered “not a mountain”) to enter through Zion Gate.
+We climbed up Mount Zion (which all the kids who have been raised in the Alps considered “not a mountain”) to enter through Zion Gate.

-Once inside the Old CIty – one very quickly gets a strong “we’re not in Kansas anymore Toto” kind of feeling.
+Once inside the Old City – one very quickly gets a strong “we’re not in Kansas anymore Toto” kind of feeling.